gberger7/learning-journal/lj-day-4.md

 day 9

 Today my time in lab was spent refining my Salmon Cookie project.
 I finished my table for the sales and did some css to add some borders around the amounts and totals.
 I also started adding the chat in their as well, which still needs a lot of work.
 However, today i ran into some problems which took much longer than I thought.
 For today I had to add a footer to my table, which consisted of a "grand totals rows".
 Although this problem took a long time to figure out, I feel I learned a lot more than previous days through this problem.

+day 10

+My biggest accomplishment and thing I learned today, was making the submit button.
+Like everyday in lab, I found this task to be quite difficult.
+It took me some time getting this thing up and running.
+However it turns out that for while my code was actually right for the most part, yet I had a couple very tiny misspelled words that through my whole code off.